 Contact an Experienced Chicago Business Lawyer

 The rules concerning when there is a duty to preserve electronic communications and what steps your company must take to preserve emails once a lawsuit is filed are complex and can be difficult to apply to your specific case.
 The experienced team of Chicago business lawyers at Bellas & Wachowski – Attorneys at Law are familiar with Illinois laws regarding electronically stored information and can review your electronic data retention policy before there is a concern that your company will be involved in a lawsuit.
-Call our Chicago employment lawyers today for a free consultation at 847.823.9032 or use our online contact form.
+Call our Chicago employment lawyers today for a consultation at 847.823.9032 or use our online contact form.